-The South Bay Salt Pond (SBSP) Restoration Project is a multi-agency 50-year effort to restore tidal marsh habitat, reconfigure managed pond habitat, maintain or improve flood protection, and provide recreation opportunities and public access in 15,100 acres of former salt-evaporation ponds purchased from and donated by Cargill Incorporated (Cargill) in 2003.
+The South Bay Salt Pond Restoration (SBSP) Project is a multi-agency 50-year effort to restore tidal marsh habitat, reconfigure managed pond habitat, maintain or improve flood protection, and provide recreation opportunities and public access in 15,100 acres of former salt-evaporation ponds purchased from and donated by Cargill Incorporated (Cargill) in 2003.
 The former salt-production areas are no longer used for that purpose, and, in many cases, they are no more saline than San Francisco Bay (Bay) itself.
 Immediately after the March 2003 acquisition and subsequent transfer of those ponds from Cargill, the landowners, the U.S. Fish and Wildlife Service (USWFS) and California Department of Fish and Wildlife (CDFW), began implementation of the Initial Stewardship Plan (ISP) (USFWS and CDFG 2003), which was designed to maintain open water and unvegetated pond habitats with enough water circulation to preclude salt production and maintain habitat values and conditions until the long-term restoration actions of the SBSP Restoration Project could be implemented.
 The longer-term planning effort involves a 50-year programmatic-level plan for restoration, flood protection, and public access.
-This effort has already seen the implementation of Phase 1 projects, which are described in the SBSP Restoration Project's 2007 Environmental Impact Statement/Report (hereafter, "2007 EIS/R") and the associated Biological Assessments and Biological Opinions for the project's Phase 1 actions (USFWS 2008).
-Long-term planning was facilitated by the California State Coastal Conservancy (SCC) and was completed in January 2009.
-The planning phase of the SBSP Restoration Project was completed in January 2009 with the publication of the 2007 EIS/R. Phase 1 implementation in the Don Edwards San Francisco Bay National Wildlife Refuge (Refuge) began in 2010 and was completed in December 2014.
-Phase 1 involved the construction of 3,040 acres of tidal or muted tidal wetlands, 710 acres of enhanced managed ponds, 7 miles of new public access trails, and habitat islands and improved levees.
-The selection of and planning for the Phase 2 projects started in 2010 and the Final EIS/R was released in April 2016.
+This effort has already seen the implementation of Phase 1 projects, which are described in the SBSP Restoration Project's Environmental Impact Statement/Report (hereafter, "2007 EIS/R") and the associated Biological Assessments and Biological Opinions (BO) for the Project's Phase 1 actions (USFWS PBO 2008).
+That longer-term planning was facilitated by the California State Coastal Conservancy (SCC) and was completed in January 2009.
+The planning phase of the SBSP Restoration Project was completed in January 2009 with the publication of the Final 2007 EIS/R.